Oral Cancer: Chemotherapy

 Here are some common chemotherapy medicines for oral cancer:

 What are common side effects of chemotherapy?

 Chemotherapy medicines are designed to attack and kill cells that grow quickly, including cancer cells.
 These medicines can also affect normal cells that grow quickly.
-These include follicles, intestines, mouth, and bone marrow.
+These include hair follicles, intestines, the lining of your mouth and throat, and your bone marrow (where your blood cells are made).
 The side effects of chemotherapy are different for everyone.
-They usually go away when the treatment ends.
+They usually go away over time when the treatment ends.